Luodian/Otter/README.md

 We train Otter on MIMIC-IT dataset with approximately 2.8 million in-context instruction-response pairs, which are structured into a cohesive template to facilitate various tasks.

-The following template encompasses images, user instructions, and model-generated responses, utilizing the \texttt{Human} and \texttt{Assistant} role labels to enable seamless user-assistant interactions.
+The following template encompasses images, user instructions, and model-generated responses, utilizing the `Human` and `Assistant` role labels to enable seamless user-assistant interactions.

 ```
 <image>Human:{instruction} Assistant:<answer>{response}<endofchunk>